yallowraven/freemusic/META.md

-do streams have no desc field?
+- do streams have no desc field?
+- 38:27 i deleted the plain HTML too lmao
+- 39:28 i found out deleting the associated saved folder deletes the HTML too so it was not my fault also wtf